 Hemp Oil is a drying oil.
 What this means is that it hardens (polymerizes) over time as it cures and this makes it an excellent alternative to wax for sealing and finishing your painted furniture!
 Because it penetrates much deeper into the surface than the waxes or water based top coats, Hemp Oil is perfect for raw wood, outdoor pieces, painted furniture, leather, wooden floors, restoring life to antiques, cutting boards and morel.
 It’s more matte in appearance once it cures (vs wax or Clear Coat or Tough Coat).

 Our Hemp Oil is 100% vegan and natural sourced from Canadian farmers.
-It’s zero VOC and totally safe for pregnant women, in addition to being a perfect all natural sealant on babies/children’s furniture and toys.
+It’s eco-friendly and totally safe for pregnant women, in addition to being a perfect all natural sealant on babies/children’s furniture and toys.

 To use Hemp Oil as a finishing top coat, simply wipe the Hemp Oil onto your fully dried surface using a lint-free cloth and let it soak in.
 You can also use a paint brush or our round Painting Sponge if that is easier!
 If a piece is really old and/or really dry, it may need more than one application.